 Dialogue

-Our Dialogue Series celebrates, uplifts and amplifies the work of First Nations performing artists.
-It is a series of short interviews and responsive writings by Indigenous audiences and artworkers about work created by Indigenous artists.
-It addresses the lack of responsible, ethical and critical writing about, by, and for Indigenous artmaking processes, collaborations, practices, performances, and more.
-We are here to make our own archive.
+Our Dialogue Series is a series of short interviews and responsive writings by Indigenous audiences and artworkers about work created by Indigenous artists.
+It addresses the lack of responsible, ethical and critical writing about, by, and for Indigenous art-making processes, collaborations, practices, performances, and more.
+The Dialogue Series celebrates, uplifts and amplifies the work of First Nations performing artists.

 on practice: devynn emory